 Kimono literally means “something that is worn” – but there are many Japanese Kimono types for different occasions.

 The basis of the kimono is, of course, the kimono robe itself.
-There are various kimono patterns and colors to match the seasons.
+There are various kimono styles, patterns, and colors to match the seasons.
 However, there is also a stark difference in Japanese kimono types.
 Each has it’s own unique place in Japanese culture and customs.
 Impress the locals with your knowledge of kimono styles!

 Kimono Type 1 : Furisode (振袖)

 Let’s start with the most formal Japanese kimono type, the furisode.
 Unmarried women wear the furisode, which has sleeves between 100cm- 107cm long.
 Often the furisode kimono type come with very dramatic designs meant to catch the eye.

 Ofurisode is the most common furisode kimono type and is the most formal.
 It also has some padding which adds weight and durability.
 Typically Ofurisode is worn in formal ceremonies by entertainers or brides at a wedding as one of the classiest kimono styles.

 Chu-furisode have become more popular with young women.
 Unlike the Ofurisode, they do not have any padding on the inside.
 As a result, they are lighter and cooler.

 Kofurisode, with the shortest sleeves, can also be worn with formal pants, or hakama.
 Compared to the other furisode kimono types, it is not as common.
 The look, especially with the hakama and boots, calls back to the Meiji period.
-During that time, it was the type of many Japanese school girls.
+During that time, it was the kimono style of many Japanese school girls.

 Kimono Type 2: Hikizuri (引きずり)